Skip to main content

 Alexandria, VA tap water: what’s in it in 2026

 Serving 155K residents via Alexandria Renew Enterprises / UOSA · Alexandria, VA drinking water is supplied by Alexandria Renew Enterprises / UOSA.
-EPA and utility monitoring commonly focus on issues such as Lead from older infrastructure, Potomac River contamination, Disinfection byproducts.
+EPA and public water system monitoring commonly focus on issues such as Lead from older infrastructure, Potomac River contamination, Disinfection byproducts.
 Neighborhood water age varies with dead-end mains, fire-flow loops, and construction-related reroutes—small changes that can nudge taste, color, and DBP numbers at the tap.
 Use the ZIP tool to align this overview with the contaminant list and violation history for the exact PWSID serving your meter.

 Check water hardness in Alexandria